AndrewAltimit/Neural-Net-REST-API-AWS/README.md

 ###### Inside the "AWS Deployment" folder you'll find the CloudFormation template, Lambda Function source code, custom Lambda Layers (NumPy, PIL), and "YOUR_BUCKET_NAME" for the required S3 contents.

 1. Upload the contents of "YOUR_BUCKET_NAME" to your S3 bucket.
 This includes the Lambda function code and some pre-trained FCNN and CNN models.
-Feel free to train your own models using the Local run method described at the bottom of the page.
+These models were trained with a batch size of 32 and 100 epochs, feel free generate more robust models using the local run method described at the bottom of the page.

 2. Ensure you have access to Lambda Layers for PyTorch, NumPy, and PIL.